botre/anki-decks/src/databases.md

 SELECT * INTO films_recent FROM films WHERE released_at >= '2002-01-01';
 ```

+## PostgreSQL: it is for columns what a view is for tables

+Generated columns.

+## PostgreSQL: two kinds of generated columns

+- Virtual
+- Stored

 ## Cascade

 Used to simultaneously delete or update an entry from both the child and parent table.